 - The APL Evidence of Absence Surveillance Project aims to deliver exotic disease exclusion information for pig disease events through routine disease investigations undertaken by pig vets

-- National Arbovirus Monitoring Program (NAMP) monitors the distribution of economically important arboviruses (insect-borne viruses) of livestock including bluetongue, Akabane and bovine ephemeral fever viruses and their vectors and.
+- The National Arbovirus Monitoring Program (NAMP) monitors the distribution of economically important arboviruses (insect-borne viruses) of ruminant livestock and associated insect vectors in Australia.

-- National Sheep Health Monitoring Project (NSHMP) monitors abattoir data for sheep health conditions that reduce farm profit through productivity losses or meat processing wastage.
+- The National Sheep Health Monitoring Project monitors abattoir data for sheep health conditions that reduce farm profit through productivity losses or meat processing wastage.